How to Get Rid of Split Ends

+Wondering how to get rid of split ends?
 Split ends can spoil an otherwise fabulous hairdo.
-If you despair of ever being able to achieve sleek, glossy locks it’s time to take action.
-We’ve been working with hair for many years and it’s fair to say that most of us suffer from split ends at some point.
-They are a result of damage to the hair, often caused by heat but other environmental factors such as colour treatments or over-brushing or bleaching hair can also have an effect.
+If you despair of achieving sleek, glossy locks, it’s time to take action.
+I’ve been working with hair for many years, and it’s fair to say that most of us suffer from split ends at some point.
+The result of hair damage often caused by heat, but other environmental factors such as colour treatments or over-brushing or bleaching hair also cause split ends.

 If split ends are downgrading your hairdo, you’ve come to the right place.
-We share our salon know how on the causes of split ends, how to get rid of split ends and how to prevent split ends in the first place.
+I’ll be covering the causes of split ends, how to get rid of split ends and how to prevent split ends in the first place.

 What are Split Ends?

 Split ends happen when hair is dry and brittle.
-Each hair strand has an outer layer called the cuticle.
-When the cuticle is lifted due to damage from heat or other environmental factors, the core of the hair is unable to retain moisture.
+Every hair strand has an outer layer called the cuticle.
+When the cuticle lifts due to damage from heat or other environmental factors, the hair’s core can’t retain moisture.
 Without moisture, the hair becomes frayed at the ends.
-If split ends are left unchecked they can ride up the shaft of the hair and cause further damage.
+If split ends are left, they can ride up the shaft of the hair and cause further damage.

-If you are wondering what split ends look like, think about a piece of string or a shoelace that has lost the seal at the end.
-The ends begin to fray and if you tug on it a little, the frayed ends start to ride up the string or shoelace.
+Think about a piece of string or a shoelace that has lost the seal at the end.
+The ends begin to fray, and if you tug on it a little, the frayed ends start to ride up the string or shoelace.

-Of course, hair doesn’t just split at the ends.
-It can split at any part of the hair shaft if the cuticle is dry.
+Of course, hair doesn’t just split at the end.
+Your hair can split anywhere on the hair shaft if the cuticle is dry.

 What Causes Split Ends?